 Pensions & the Cost-of-Living Adjustment

 If you began receiving pension benefits in December 2021 or earlier under the final average pay or CECONY career average formula, you’ll find that the amount of your April 2022 pension check will go up.
-The increase is a cost-of-living adjustment that takes place every year if there is an increase in the Consumer Price Index (CPI).
+The increase is a cost-of-living adjustment (COLA) that takes place every year if there is an increase in the Consumer Price Index (CPI).
 This benefit, not found in most pension plans, helps protect your retirement income from inflation.
-Your pension plan provides an automatic cost-of-living adjustment equal to 75 percent of the change in the Consumer Price Index, with a maximum of 3 percent in any given year.
+Your pension plan provides an automatic COLA equal to 75 percent of the change in the CPI, with a maximum of 3 percent in any given year.